MEET THE AGENCY

 The Fourth of July holiday is a time when family and friends get together to celebrate America’s birth and make great memories.

-Across the country, people will gather to enjoy the weather, grill their favorite foods and illuminate the night sky with fireworks.
+Across the country, people gather to enjoy the weather, grill their favorite foods and illuminate the night sky with fireworks.
 These activities each have their own risks to consider, and you’ll enjoy them so much more knowing that your family is safe.
 Take these precautions this Fourth of July to make your holiday a (safe) blast!

 Do not allow children to ignite fireworks or play with fireworks.
 This includes sparklers, which burn at temperatures approaching 2,000 degrees Fahrenheit.